GerritPotgieter/COS760-Group21-Project/readme.md

 In this project, we will attempt to address some concerns regarding morphological complexity and suboptimal language pivot selection.

+To view our presentation to get a better overview you can find our presentation [here](https://drive.google.com/file/d/1TTT4m09AyaUwzokhb4xRswOxsDD5bpH7/view?usp=sharing)

 Group Members:
 Gerrit Potgieter (u22508041)
 Mihail Dicoski (u22495292)